- the effects of the lymphoma itself

 - your poo is very dark brown or black

-- you have diarrhoea that wakes you up at night-time
+- your diarrhoea wakes you up

 - you have persistent or severe stomach cramps